hateryx/mern-stack-builder-course/README.md

 #### 10-A) Register Page: FormRow Component

-- create FormRow.js in <b>components</b>
+- Create FormRow.js in <b>components</b>
-- setup import/export
+- Setup the component for email and password
-- setup one for email and password
+- Transfer/ convert the input from Register into FrontRow component
-- hint "type,name,value"
+- Setup the props for FrontRow "type,name,value"

 ```js
 const FormRow = ({ type, name, value, handleChange, labelText }) => {